 To understand how noise-induced hearing loss works, it's first important to know how hearing works.
 Sound waves enter the outer ear and travel through the ear canal.
-The waves reach the eardrum which sends vibrations to the three middle ear bones called the malleus, incus and stapes (also known as the hammer, anvil and stirrup).
+The waves reach the eardrum which sends vibrations to the three middle ear bones (ossicles) called the malleus, incus and stapes, or the hammer, anvil and stirrup, respectively.
 These bones amplify and transmit the sounds via vibrations to the fluid in the cochlea.
 The fluids of the cochlea bend the receptors of tiny hair cells, triggering electrical signals in the auditory nerve, which travel to the brain.
 The brain translates these signals into the sounds we perceive and understand.

 In the presence of sounds that are too loud, the vibrations get larger, causing fluid motion in the cochlea that can bend the hair cells to the point of breaking.
 Hair cells are not replaceable structures.
 Damaged hair cells are unable to trigger electrical signals to the brain, impeding hearing.
 Both intense but short noises - such as a nearby gunshot - and repeated or continuous exposure to loud noises - such as operating construction equipment - can damage the hair cells.

-For most Americans, the workplace is the most common site causing NIHL.
+For some Americans, the workplace is the most common origin of NIHL.
 Jobs with the highest risk of noise exposure include: